daos-stack/daos/docs/admin/common_tasks.md

 1. Check PMEM and NVMe are discovered by the system.
 Format and reset them.
 2. Check network configuration.
 Check that `ib` interfaces are active.
-3. Install `daos-server` and `daos-client` RPM.
+3. Install `daos-server` and `daos-client` RPMs.
 4. Generate certificate files.
-5. Place one of the example configs from `utils/config/examples` to `/etc/daos` and adjust it based on the environment. e.g., `access_points`, `bdev_class`.
+5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` and adjust it based on the environment.
+E.g., `access_points`, `bdev_class`.
 6. Start `daos_server`.
 7. Use `dmg config generate` to generate the config file that contains PMEM and